 About 50 percent of the sediment necessary for the downstream ecologies enters the river in the Upper Basin.
 The Upper Basin contributes about 20 percent of the total river flow, while during the dry season it accounts for 45 percent.

 Overall, the Upper Basin catchment is long and narrow, characterized by steep inclines.
 This is advantageous for the development of hydroelectric dams, which capture the power generated by water falling through steep gradients.
-China has built seven dams on the river and has plans for as many as 21 more.
-There has been considerable controversy about these dams since they have disrupted the natural flow of water and sediment to the lower Mekong countries.
+China has built seven dams on the Upper Mekong and has plans for as many as 21 more.
+There continues to be considerable controversy about these dams since they have disrupted the natural flow of water and sediment to the lower Mekong countries.

-The Lower Mekong Basin (LMB), stretching from the Chinese border to the South China Sea in southern Vietnam, is a massive 630,000 km2 area, and is critical to maintaining the river’s sensitive ecology, and the ecosystems services that underlie the region’s water and food security.
+The Lower Mekong Basin (LMB), stretching from the Chinese border in Myanmar to the South China Sea in southern Vietnam, is 630,000 km2 in area, and is critical to maintaining the Mekong River’s sensitive ecology, and the ecosystem services underlying the region’s water and food security.

-The interface between the mainstream Mekong, its tributaries, and the native forest habitat, is critical for the regulation of surface water, ground water and sediment.
-As water flows through the forest, organic matter from the forest floor is also carried to the flood plains, helping to replenish soil fertility.
+The interaction between the Mekong, its tributaries, and the surrounding forests is critical for the regulation of surface water, ground water and sediment.
+In particular, when water flows through the forest, organic matter from the forest floor is also carried to the flood plains, helping to replenish soil fertility.
 The LMB’s forests are also host to an astonishing range of biodiversity.

-The Northern Highlands: An upland region that includes northeastern Myanmar, northern Thailand, and northern Laos.
-Tributaries entering the Mekong at this point include the Nam Ta, Nam Ou, Nam Soung, and Nam Khan on the left bank, and the Nam Mae Kok and Nam Mae Ing on the right bank.
-This region’s steep topography makes it attractive for hydropower dams.
+The Northern Highlands: This is an upland region that includes northeastern Myanmar, northern Thailand, and northern Laos.
+Tributaries entering the Mekong here include the Nam Ta, Nam Ou, Nam Soung, and Nam Khan on the left bank, and the Nam Mae Kok and Nam Mae Ing on the right bank.
+This region’s steep topography makes it attractive for hydropower development.
 The controversial Xayaburi Dam in Laos is in this stretch of the river.
 Thailand has also conducted feasibility studies for diverting water from the Kok and Ing basins into the Chao Praya basin.

-This is one of the driest regions in the Lower Mekong.
-In 2016, the Thai government conducted feasibility studies to increase agriculture production to the arid Isaan region by diverting water through a giant tunnel from the Loei estuary, which drains into the Mekong.2 In February 2016, the Thai government began pumping water from the Huai Luang River—a Mekong tributary in Nong Khai province—with the intent to extract 47 million m3 of water in three months, to provide for irrigation during the drought.3 While that action was temporary, Thailand’s National Water Resources Board also approved a much larger, permanent pumping station that may divert 150 m3 per second from the Mekong River,4 or 10 times the capacity of the pumping carried out in February.5
+The Khorat Plateau is one of the driest regions along the LMB.
+In 2016, the Thai government conducted feasibility studies to increase agriculture production to the arid Isaan region by diverting water through a giant tunnel from the Loei estuary, which drains into the Mekong.5 In February 2016, the Thai government began pumping water from the Huai Luang River—a Mekong tributary in Nong Khai province—with the intent to extract 47 million m3 of water in three months, to provide for irrigation during drought.6 While that action was temporary, Thailand’s National Water Resources Board also approved a much larger, permanent pumping station that may divert 150 m3 per second from the Mekong River,7 or 10 times the volume of pumping previously carried out.8

 The Lower Mekong Basin.
 Map created by ODM.

-The Tonle Sap Basin: Beginning in southern Laos just north of Pakse, and includes northern and central Cambodia.
-This encompasses the 3S Basin. which is made up of major tributaries the Se Kong, Se San, and Sre Pok rivers—which emanate from Vietnam’s central highlands—and the great Tonle Sap Lake, which also drains into the Mekong.
+The Tonle Sap Basin: Beginning in southern Laos just north of Pakse, this area includes northern and central Cambodia and the 3S Basin, which is made up of the three major tributaries Se Kong, Se San, and Sre Pok rivers and the Tonle Sap Great Lake, which also drains into the Mekong.
 About 20 percent of the Mekong’s total sediment flow enters from the 3S Basin.
 95 percent of its water flow has joined the mainstream by the time it enters Cambodia.

-The Tonle Sap Lake, located in Cambodia’s central floodplain, is the largest lake in Southeast Asia and the most important inland fishery in Cambodia.
-It is one of the most critical ecosystems in the Lower Mekong Basin due to its role in sustaining vital fisheries, the floodplains where most of Cambodia’s rice is produced, and the Delta below.
+The Tonle Sap, located in Cambodia’s central floodplain, is the largest lake in Southeast Asia and the most important inland fishery in Cambodia.
+It sustains vital fisheries, the floodplains where most of Cambodia’s rice is produced, and the Mekong Delta below.

 The Mekong’s flood pulse (or periodic flooding and drought) is an unusual characteristic that is key to this ecosystem.
 During the dry season, the Tonle Sap Lake drains into the Mekong via the 120 kilometer-long Tonle Sap River.
-During the wet season, however, the Mekong swells to as much as 30 times its dry season volume, causing the Tonle Sap to reverse the direction of its flow and spill into the floodplain.
+During the wet season, the Mekong swells to as much as 30 times its dry season volume, causing the Tonle Sap to reverse the direction of its flow and spill into the floodplain.
 On average, the Tonle Sap expands from about 2500 km2 to as much as 15,000 km2, and increases in volume from 1.5 km3 (or a depth of about 1 meter) to between 60-70 km3 (a depth of about 10 meters).
 At the end of the wet season, when the Mekong River flow subsides, the Tonle Sap once again reverses and flows downstream draining the floodplain.
 This pulse flushes the lake and plain, preventing stagnation and redistributing organic matter and sediment that increases the fertility of the plain, while also creating an exceptionally productive ecosystem for fish.
 The biodiversity of the lake and floodplain is uniquely adapted to this cycle.
-In addition, 40 percent of Cambodia’s population depends on the Tonle Sap Lake and floodplains for food security and livelihoods.

-Significant changes in the lake’s cycle brought about by alterations in hydrology and water quality—whether upstream or around the lake itself&mdash:could have disastrous affects.
+Significant changes in the lake’s cycle brought about by alterations in hydrology and water quality—whether upstream or around the lake itself—could have disastrous effects.
 Heavy deforestation around the floodplains and chemical pollutants are taking their toll on the habitat.
 Upstream dams and water extraction, exacerbated by climate change, are also changing the amount and timing of water and sediment entering the sensitive system.
 Many indicators already point to problems in the ecosystem, and sharp declines have been documented in several large keystone fish species.9 Most recently, the Mekong River Commission issued a warning on the beautiful but worryingly blue colour of the Mekong in Thailand and Laos.
 For a river that is meant to have a murky hue due to sedimentation, the blue colour is a symptom of extraordinarily low water flows, decreased sedimentation, and the presence of algae.10